jathanasiou/hw-dissertation-validata2/README.md

 which take a resource URL as input.

 The **RDFShape** project API (https://app.swaggerhub.com/apis-docs/labra/rdfshape/1.0.1) is utilized for performing validations.
-Specifically the `POST /validate` endpoint.
+Specifically the `POST /validate` endpoint. *Note that the swagger documentation points to an old server location (see issue [weso:shaclex#424](https://github.com/weso/shaclex/issues/424)).*

 The helper module for this is

 `src/utils/webScraper.js`